Zeti123/Snake/README.md

 # Snake
-Simple terminal snake implementation in Rust
+Simple terminal snake implementation in Rust.
+Works only on Unix-like systems.
+Made for learning purposes.